guillermooo/sublime-undocs/source/reference/commands.rst

 	Swaps the case of each character in the selection.

 **set_mark**
-	Sets a one-per-file mark on the character right before the caret, for further operations with the related commands.
-If a mark has already been set in that file, it is removed and set to the new position.
+	Marks the position of each caret in the current file.
+If any marks have already been set in that file, they are removed.

 **select_to_mark**
-	Selects the text between the character right before the caret and the marked character.
-If the former precedes the latter, it is not included in the selection, but the latter is, and vice versa.
+	Selects the text between the current position of each one of the current carets and the marked position.
+Each caret is matched with each mark in order of occurrence, and is moved to the beginning of its selection.

-	In other words, the text is selected as if the text was selected from the current position of the caret to the position where it was when the mark was set.
+	If any number of selections overlap, they are joined and, of all the carets corresponding to each one of the joined selections, only the one occurring first in the file is preserved.

+	If the number of current carets is less or equal to the number of marks, the remaining marks in order are ignored.
+Conversely, if currently there are more carets than marks, the first relevant selections are produced.
+	Of all extra marks, those contained in the selections are removed, and the rest of them are left where they are, without triggering a selection from their position.

 **delete_to_mark**
-	Deletes the text between the the character right before the caret and the marked character.
-If the former precedes the latter, it is not deleted, but the latter is, and vice versa.

-	In other words, the text is deleted as if the text was selected from the current position of the caret to the position where it was when the mark was set and then deleted.
+	Deletes the text that ``select_to_mark`` would select.

 **swap_with_mark**
-	Removes the mark in the current file, if any, and sets it to the character right before the caret.
-Then, it moves the caret to where it was when the previous mark was set, or it leaves it where it is if no mark had been set previously.
+	Marks all the current carets' positions, removes those carets, and sets new carets at the previously marked positions, if any.

 **clear_bookmarks**
-	If no **name** argument is specified, it removes all bookmarks set in the current file, but not the mark, if it is set.
-If the **name** "mark" is specified as an argument, it only removes the mark.
+	If no **name** argument, or the **name** "bookmarks" is specified, it removes all bookmarks set in the current file, but not the marks.
+If the **name** "mark" is specified as an argument, it removes all marks set in the current file, but not the bookmarks.

-	- **name** [String]: e.g. ``"mark"``.
+	- **name** [String]: e.g. ``"mark"``, ``bookmarks``.

 **yank**
 	XXX